 restrict an inpatient’s right to communicate and must cease the

 restriction immediately if satisfied that it is no longer necessary.

 An inpatient’s right to communicate with a legal representative, the Chief Psychiatrist, the Mental Health Complaints Commissioner, the Mental Health Tribunal, a community visitor or the Independent Mental Health Advocacy service (IMHA) cannot be restricted.

 An authorised psychiatrist who restricts an inpatient’s right to

-Secretary order) of the restriction and the reason for it.
+inpatient is on a family reunification order or care by Secretary order) of the restriction and the reason for it.